 This verdict means a lot of things, mostly positive for copyright holders.
 Verdicts like this are showing ISP’s and other major communication providers that they have to take responsibility for infringers using their website and networks.
 There are safe harbors in place to protect these ISPs – however, the ISP’s must take some real steps for reporting and punishing infringers or those safe harbors will not remain available to them.
 Hopefully this case sends a warning to other companies to examine their policies and implement better procedures for protecting copyrighted works accessed using their services, and better punishments given to their infringing customers.

-For more information on how to best protect your copyright and all other intellectual property needs, contact The Lomnitzer Law Firm at (561) 953-9300 or through our website form to schedule your free consultation.
+For more information on how to best protect your copyright and all other intellectual property needs, contact The Lomnitzer Law Firm through our website form to schedule your free consultation.